U.S. Scholar Program

 • U.S.-Korea International Education Administrators Program

-Approximately 20 awards are offered across these three categories each year, including up to two distinguished scholar awards, ten research or teaching/research awards, and eight administrator awards.
+Approximately 25 awards are offered across these four categories each year, including up to two distinguished scholar awards; eight awards in the Social Sciences, Arts & Humanities; seven awards in STEM; and eight administrator awards.
 Awards vary in length from short, two-week seminars for administrators to 10-month opportunities for academics, artists, and professionals.

 The Fulbright Program in Korea seeks to build mutual understanding and to share knowledge across communities while enhancing the lives of grantees.
 As part of the United States Government’s flagship international exchange program, Fulbright grantees join a global network striving to promote a more peaceful world.
 In the process, grantees enrich educations, advance careers, and make meaningful contributions to the communities, and the world, in which they live.